 There are also lot of other differences which are mentioned below

-- Cluster analysis attempts to group cases whereas factor analysis attempts to group features.
+- It attempts to group cases whereas factor analysis attempts to group features.

-- The most important part of cluster analysis is finding the number of clusters.
-Basically clustering methods are divided into two – Agglomerative method and Partitioning method.
+- The most important part of this is to find the number of clusters.
+Basically, clustering methods are divided into two – Agglomerative method and Partitioning method.
 Agglomerative method starts with each case in its own cluster and stops when a criteria is reached.
 Partitioning method starts with all cases in one cluster.

-- Factor analysis is used to find out an underlying structure in a set of data.
+- It is used to find out an underlying structure in a set of data.

 Hope this article would have helped you to understand the basics of Cluster analysis and Factor analysis and the differences between the two.